D5084, 5084, 24084

-June 28th condition: blue & yellow livery, BR emblems on all cab sides, numbers inboard of cab doors, shortened fuel & water tanks - with circular gauges, three rung bogie footsteps, hand/footholds still present, valencing still in place, locomotive looks reasonably ex-works.
+Condition June: blue & yellow livery, BR emblems on all cab sides, numbers inboard of cab doors, shortened fuel & water tanks - with circular gauges, three rung bogie footsteps, hand/footholds still present, valencing still in place, locomotive looks reasonably ex-works.

 On May 3rd 24084 was stabled at Cockshute, its first day in store?

 Final condition: blue & yellow livery, gangway doors sheeted over, shortened fuel & water tanks - both with circular gauges, blanking plates fitted, hand/footholds plated over, two rung bogie footsteps.

 Page added May 17th 2016